 It’s important before purchasing a printer to make sure it is compatible with your computer operating system.

-Both printers have user-friendly interfaces and are Windows compatible, ideal for most office environments.
-One benefit of the Ultima is it is also Mac-compatible.
-This is beneficial for use in more specialised industries where these systems as standard.
+Both machines have user-friendly printer interfaces and are Windows compatible, ideal for most office environments.
+One benefit of the Ultima is it is also macOS-compatible.
+This is beneficial for use in more specialised industries where these systems are used as standard.

 The HDP5000 is only Mac-compatible with certain operating systems – OSX v10.4 to v10.6 to be exact.
 If you are planning to use a Mac to operate your printer, the Magicard Ultima is the better choice.